ChenchengLiang/DragonLi/working_pipeline/README.md

 4. Extract unsatcores
-Uppmax: sh word_equation_submit_generate_unsatcore_parallel.sh benchmark
+Uppmax: sh word_equation_submit_generate_unsatcore_parallel.sh benchmark This will run get_unsatcore_from_one_solver.py in cluster to get minimum unsatcores

 5. Merge extracted unsatcores and divided to extract training data
 Local: set parameter and run collect_unsatcores.py